Pumping Iron (1977) Movie Review

 Who among us has not watched Pumping Iron?
 Released in 1977, this docudrama is viewed by many as the most iconic bodybuilding movie of all time.

-It proved crucial in propelling bodybuilding into the mainstream of American society, whilst also making a clear movie star out of Arnold Schwarzenegger and, most important of all, provided motivation for hundreds of thousands of later gym goers.
+It proved crucial in propelling bodybuilding into the mainstream of American society while also making a clear movie star out of Arnold Schwarzenegger and, most importantly of all, providing motivation for hundreds of thousands of later gym goers.

 Pumping Iron tells the story of the 1975 IFBB Mr. Olympia and Mr. Universe shows in South Africa (1).
-More than that, the documentary showcases the rivalry between the Champion Arnold Schwarzenegger, versus the newcomer Lou Ferrigno.
+More than that, the documentary showcases the rivalry between the champion Arnold Schwarzenegger, and the newcomer Lou Ferrigno.

 Bodybuilding Before Pumping Iron

 Pumping Iron was released in 1977.
 It was finished in 1975.
-For two years the men responsible for its creation (George Butler, Charles Gaines, Robert Fiore and Jerome Gary) tried to fundraise enough money to complete the documentary and secure a popular release.
+For two years, the men responsible for its creation (George Butler, Charles Gaines, Robert Fiore and Jerome Gary) tried to raise enough money to complete the documentary and secure a popular release.
 The reasons why they found it so difficult spoke to the broader landscape of bodybuilding at that time.

 This association was not helped by the fact that many bodybuilder entrepreneurs, like Joe Weider, explicitly sold bodybuilding magazines and images as porn to gay communities.